Boeing sees funding for aircraft buyers remaining strong

-LONDON Boeing Co (BA.N) sees no let-up in the strong supply of funding available to help commercial jet aircraft buyers acquire the $124 billion (79.2 billion pounds) worth of airliners expected to be delivered next year, the U.S. planemaker said in its annual forecast.
+LONDON Boeing Co (BA.N) sees no let-up in the strong supply of funding available to help commercial jet aircraft buyers acquire the $124 billion worth of airliners expected to be delivered next year, the U.S. planemaker said in its annual forecast.

 New aircraft deliveries have risen steadily over the last five years, with the $124 billion spending forecast for 2015 double the value of deliveries in 2010.